Publisher sharing policies

 • Link to published version: To ensure that readers associate a free version with the correct final published article, publishers typically require (and libraries encourage) that authors include citation information (including a link or DOI) for the final published version as part of the record for their deposited open version(s).

-Again, check Sherpa Romeo and then confirm on the publisher’s website (as Sherpa is not always up-to-date with its digest/analysis of publisher policies, but is typically a good source for links to the publisher’s website) the precise details of your journal’s policy if you use this method of sharing your work.
+Again, check Open Policy Finder and then confirm on the publisher’s website the precise details of your journal’s policy if you use this method of sharing your work.